srukshani99/sip-craft-app/README.md

 You will need node and npm installed globally on your machine.

 #### sip-craft-app
-Clone down the repository and switch to the **sip-craft-app-main** module.
+Clone down the repository and switch to the **sip-craft-app** module.

 1. Install modules:
 `npm install`